mjohnsonkansys/FloatingPointTests/README.md

-﻿Comparison of Decimal floating point and Binary floating point precision
+# Comparison between decimal floating point and binary floating point calculations

-First, we repeatedly add `.93` and `.99` to two different initial quantities and then subtract them from each other.
-The result should be equal to the difference between the initial quantities, however the `double` amount is off by a little less than `0.01 `.
+In the first test, we start with two different numbers, a minuend and a subtrahend with an initial difference of 10,000.
+We then repeatedly add `.93` to the minuend 30.7 million times and `.99` to the subtrahend 28.8 million times, so that both numbers should still have a difference 10,000, and subtract the subtrahend from the minuend.
+The result should be equal to the initial difference (10,000), however the `double` amount is off by a little less than `0.01 `.

 ```